Pretty palms and waterfront views along the Scottsdale Greenbelt

 A peaceful escape from suburbia

 The distance is perfect for long distance running or a leisurely bike ride.
 The entire path is flat without any hills, making it a great choice for anyone wanting to take it easy.
-Winter, fall, and early spring are the best times to enjoy the path due to the milder temperatures.
+Winter, fall, and early spring are the best times to enjoy a ride or run due to the milder temperatures.
+For those looking for a quick and scenic ride, simply enjoy a leisurely cruise around the lake.
+If I lived in the area, this would 100% be my regular running destination.

 A beautiful hiking alternative